-- A student completing the Bachelor of Business and Bachelor of Health Science as a conjoint programme must achieve at least 525 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core courses: 90 points\ and \ A student completing this conjoint programme is not required to take BUSS720 or BUSS721. - a major: at least 105 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7 and - (iii) 30 points from courses listed in the Bachelor of Business Table
+- 1 A student completing the Bachelor of Business and Bachelor of International Hospitality Management as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core courses: 60 points and A student completing this conjoint programme is not required to take BUSS701 or BUSS702. - (ii) a major: at least 120 points from one of the majors identified in the Bachelor of Business Regulations with at least 45 points at level 6 and 45 points at level 7 and - (iii) 45 points from courses listed in the Bachelor of Business Table

-- (b) Bachelor of Health Science at least 240 points - (i) core courses: 90 points with 15 points at level 6 and 15 points at level 7 and - a major: 150 points from the psychology major identified in the Bachelor of Health Science Regulations with at least 60 points at level 6 or above and at least 45 points at level 7 - and - (c) Common Courses 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project HEAL712. - 2 A student is required to address both their Bachelor of Business major and Bachelor of Health Science major in the Conjoint Cooperative Education Project HEAL712 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute a course from one of the component degrees with another course from either component degree with the approval of both programme leaders.
+- (b) Bachelor of International Hospitality Management at least 225 points - (i) core courses: 60 points and - A student completing this conjoint programme is not required to take HOSP797.
+A student may be exempted from 15 points from the core courses depending on the choice of major in either of the component degrees. - (ii) a major: 120 points from one of the majors identified in the Bachelor of International Hospitality Management Regulations with 45 points at level 6 and 45 points at level 7 and - (iii) 45 points from courses listed in the Bachelor of International Hospitality Management Table

+- (c) Common Courses 60 points at level 7 - 60 points Conjoint Cooperative Education Project HOSP787. - 2 A student is required to address both their Bachelor of Business major and their Bachelor of International Hospitality Management major in the Conjoint Cooperative Education Project HOSP787 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute courses from one of the component degrees with other courses from either component degree with the approval of both programme leaders.

-Refer to the Bachelor of Business Regulations (page 454) and Bachelor of Health Science Regulations (page 500).
+Refer to the Bachelor of Business Regulations (page 449) and Bachelor of International Hospitality Management Regulations (page 522).